 Buy local products for necessities.
 Don't carry everything with you from home.

-Do not buy items made from endangered plants or animals.
+Do not buy any items made from endangered plants or animals, such as turtleshell, however attractive or traditional they may look.

 Support local publishers and bookshops, buy locally-produced guides and maps.

-Support traditional, locally-made crafts when buying gifts for loved ones back at home.
+Support traditional, locally-made arts, including music, and crafts when buying gifts for loved ones back at home.

-Always prefer local food to international cuisine.
+Always prefer local food to international cuisine and locally owned family restaurants to international chains.
 Choose in-season dishes, vegetarian and vegan, they have a lower impact on the environment.

 - Avoid beverages and other products produced by multinationals.